astronomer/astro-blog/posts/airflow-ray.md

 Experienced Airflow users will notice in the example above we appear to be passing entire dataframes between tasks without explicitly sending those data chunks to external storage.
 With traditional XCom, this would be essentially impossible because Airflow stores each piece of data sent between tasks in a single cell of the metadata DB.

-To address this issue, we take advantage of one of Ray’s coolest features: data caching.
-To ensure fast data processing for ML, Ray utilizes a_ plasma store_ system that caches all data in memory on Ray workers.
-With the Ray decorator, Airflow only stores a hash pointing to the result of the last task (a Ray Object ID).
-This caching allows for data to stay in memory between tasks without ever leaving the RAM of the workers.
+To address this issue, we get to take advantage of one of Ray's coolest features: the in-memory object store.
+To ensure efficient data processing for ML, Ray utilizes an object store system that enables fast data transfer and zero-copy reads.
+With the Ray decorator, Airflow will leverage the object store as a caching system, allowing for large data objects to stay within the RAM of the workers across multiple tasks.
 No more writing and reading data from S3 between tasks!

 While this alpha release implements the Ray plasma store for passing data between Ray tasks.
 Future releases will simplify moving data in and out of Ray from and to different data stores, and possibly even extend the Ray custom XCOM Backend for moving data between tasks using a multitude of different Airflow operators.